Volunteers resources page

 - Email completed forms to Alison (a) conservationnw.org, or mail them to Alison Huyett, Conservation NW, 1829 10th Ave W Seattle, WA 98119.

 Remote camera volunteers: The information above for our remote camera season still applies in winter with additional considerations for weather.

 Wolverine snow trackers: As the snow falls each year, we hope to tap into the help of winter backcountry enthusiasts to record wolverine tracks in snow.

 Recorded tracks and signs of wolverine are analyzed by qualified personnel to guide decisions about future efforts to document wolverines in the region through remote cameras, DNA sample collection, and further wolverine tracking efforts.

 To complement in-person volunteer tracking trainings provided each winter by Dave Moskowitz of the Wilderness Awareness School, here's a document with the tools needed for novices to recognize and collect potential wolverine tracks while pursuing winter outdoor activities in the mountains of the Pacific Northwest.

-For questions, or to submit signed, completed field documents: please contact us at kit (a) conservationnw.org
+For questions, or to submit signed, completed field documents: please contact us at alison (a) conservationnw.org

 I-90 SNOQUALMIE PASS SNOW TRACKERS - We have now conducted 6 successful seasons of snowtracking along transects in the I-90 corridor.
 Training and leadership is provided annually by the Wilderness Awareness School, and each fall we begin our recruiting for the next season.